GabLeRoux/generate-github-release-notes/ReadMe.md

 1. **Include the Action:** Incorporate the action in your GitHub workflow.
 2. **Set Tags:** Define `base_tag` and `head_tag` to specify the tag range.
 3. **GitHub Token:** Provide a GitHub token for repository access.
-This is provided by default by github actions.
+This is provided by default by GitHub actions.
 4. **Run the Workflow:** Trigger the workflow to generate release notes.

 ## Output example